-Sell Buy Symmetry Rule: The constraint sell buy symmetry rule defines the total process capacity κ{yvp} of a process p in a site p and support timeframe p that uses either sell or buy commodities (p constraint states that the total process capacities p of processes that use sell or buy commodities.
-The constraint states that the total process capacities p of processes that use complementary buy and sell commodities must be equal.
-Buy and sell commodities are complementary, when a commodity p is an input of a process where the buy commodity is an input, and at the same time the commodity p is an input commodity of a process where the sell commodity is an output.
-The mathematical explanation of this rule is given in p trading with an external market.
+Sell Buy Symmetry Rule: The constraint sell buy symmetry rule defines the total process capacity κ{yvp} of a process p in a site v and support timeframe y that uses either sell or buy commodities ($c \in C{\text{sell}} \lor C{\text{buy}}$), therefore this constraint only applies to processes that use sell or buy commodities.
+The constraint states that the total process capacities κ{yvp} of processes that use complementary buy and sell commodities must be equal.
+Buy and sell commodities are complementary, when a commodity c is an output of a process where the buy commodity is an input, and at the same time the commodity c is an input commodity of a process where the sell commodity is an output.
+The mathematical explanation of this rule is given in C